If you’re running a tow truck business, you may be impacted by new industry regulations.

 Capped fees and maximum charges

-From 10 January 2025, the maximum charges of towing and storing crashed light vehicles in the Perth metropolitan area (including Peel) has been capped.
+The maximum charges of towing and storing crashed light vehicles in the Perth metropolitan area (including Peel) are now capped.

 Maximum towing charges for regional areas and heavy vehicles may be introduced at a later date.